presidential-innovation-fellows/AI-guide-pilot/playbook.md

 The automation of government processes should not create a negative experience for citizens.
 This might include:

-- Putting some groups at a disadvantage over others
+- Putting some groups at an unfair disadvantage over others
-- Making it harder to access or find important information
+- Making it harder to find or access important information
 - Breaching the privacy of citizens
-- Creating feelings of discomfort or a sense that they are being monitored
+- Creating feelings of discomfort or a sense that citizens are being monitored

-Machine learning approaches in AI are reliant on data to build predictive models.
+ML approaches in AI are reliant on data to build predictive models.
 These models become part of decision-making pipelines which in turn become part of the software application with which users interact.
 If the data itself is biased, the software will reflect those biases.

-Biased software can mean that vulnerable populations are discriminated against, as vulnerable populations are oftentimes statistically under or overrepresented in data.
-Bias can also occur outside of the domain of classical discrimination categories with which we are familiar as citizens.
+Biased software can mean that vulnerable populations are discriminated against, as vulnerable populations are oftentimes statistically under- or over-represented in data.
+Bias may also occur outside of the domain of classical discrimination categories with which we are familiar as citizens.
 Bias can also occur when underlying variables take on mathematical significance or weight in an algorithm.
-This kind of bias could well systematically skew decision-making related results of algorithms in ways that are hard to detect.
+This kind of bias could systematically skew decision-making related results of algorithms in ways that are hard to detect.
 Being cognizant of this possibility is important in order to test for and mitigate bias.

+Ethical issues in a project should be identified as early as possible and considered throughout a project life-cycle; not just at the very end of a project or as a one-time event.

 ##### Checklist

 - [ ] Understand where your data comes from.
 Know the ramifications on how trustworthy and unbiased the dataset itself is by talking with individuals responsible for its collection and management
-- [ ] Consider filling out an Algorithmic Impact Assessment to determine the potential algorithmic risk for citizen harm
+- [ ] Fill out an [Algorithmic Impact Assessment](https://ainowinstitute.org/aiareport2018.pdf)(AIA) to determine the potential algorithmic risk for citizen harm (for example: [The Government of Canada’s AIA](https://www.canada.ca/en/government/system/digital-government/modern-emerging-technologies/responsible-use-ai/algorithmic-impact-assessment.html)).
+Revisit and update based on the problem being solved and throughout the lifecycle of the project
 - [ ] Identify indicators of citizen harm and construct a plan to measure and report on those indicators regularly
-- [ ] Work with data scientists to understand what your model’s error rate means for your software’s performance and the ramifications on citizens
+- [ ] Work with data scientists to understand what your model’s error rate means for your software’s performance and the ramifications it could have on citizens
 - [ ] Conduct user interviews with citizens to understand how current services work or don’t work for them, paying special attention to vulnerable populations.
 Use this information to better understand what your data for building a model might be leaving out
 - [ ] Involve your agency’s privacy office in conversations around your plans for developing a new service.
 Work with them to identify privacy issues and have plans to mitigate them
 - [ ] Be aware of the potential for the identification of citizens private information from the sharing of machine learning models, and consider partial sharing of code only

 ##### Key Questions

+- Do you understand that your system, even if well- engineered, will make mistakes?
+- From an ethics point of view, are you prepared for the occasional error by an AI system?
+- Is the data scientist regularly communicating to the agency project team the implications of their work on the service?
+- Does providing the service favor one group or another?
-- Is a person very knowledgeable about the data and the subject matter on the team?
+- Is a person on the team very knowledgeable about the data and the subject matter?
 - Where does this data come from?
-- How reliable is the reporting and collection methods?
+- How reliable are the reporting and collection methods?
-- What is the experiences currently of vulnerable populations interacting with us, and how would this new service impact them?
+- What are the current experiences of vulnerable populations interacting with the program, and how would this new service impact them?
 - Is there appropriate human oversight and control of the system?
 - Did you implement appropriate strategies to enhance privacy, such as training models on non-sensitive data, using encryption, etc.?
 - Can a non-technical person on your team explain what your algorithm is doing?